-Space Intelligence turns satellite data actionable information, helping you make better informed decisions.
+Space Intelligence turns satellite data into actionable information, helping you make better informed decisions.

-We provide maps of forests, deforestation and forest degradation.
-Based on a foundation of world-class science, we formed the company in response to the growing number of requests for satellite data analysis in the private and public sectors.
+We provide maps of landcover, landcover change, and ecosystem carbon storage, in order to enable the monitoring and protection of forests, and the development of Nature Based Solution investments.
+Based on a foundation of world-class science, we formed the company in response to the growing number of requests for satellite data analysis in the private and public sectors, and have grown rapidly since.

 We provide high quality products and services, whether that is classification of satellite imagery, advising on data acquisition and processing, or implementing large scale forest monitoring programmes.

-We have research and consultancy experience across the tropics, with projects in Africa, Asia and the Americas.
-We also undertake work closer to home, having conducted landscape analysis for the UK Government’s Department of Energy and Industrial Strategy, and more recently with the Forestry Commission here in Scotland.
+We have research and consultancy experience across the tropics, with projects in Africa, Asia and the Americas undertaken for multinational companies and major NGOs.
+We also undertake work closer to home, having conducted landscape analysis for the UK Government’s Department of Energy and Industrial Strategy, and more recently with the Forestry Commission and Scottish Enterprise here in Scotland.

 Dr Murray Collins, Chief Executive Officer